darkmatter2222/EVE-Online-Bot/README.md

 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

+## UPDATE - 4/16/23
+After much excitement moving the ML Core to [https://github.com/darkmatter2222/ml_botting_core](https://github.com/darkmatter2222/ml_botting_core) that way it can work for Any Game or Any Task on a PC.

 ## UPDATE - 4/14/23
 Much going on!
 However the coolest part might be the model are now public on GCP for download!
 [HERE](https://storage.googleapis.com/eve_online_models/)
 However the new "Universal_Prediction" Class will download them for you at startup.
 Soon we will have a UI and a formal Release!